 How to Apply

-2. You will be asked to provide the names and e-mail addresses of two teachers or counselors who can recommend you for EOP.
-They will be sent the recommendation questions by e-mail and can submit their answers online.
+3. Provide the names and e-mail addresses of two teachers or counselors who can recommend you for EOP.
+Recommendation questions will be sent to them by e-mail and they must submit their answers online.
+Recommendations must be from academic professionals.

-California residents and eligible AB 540 students who meet the income eligibility index and are a first generation college student can apply for EOP.
-However, due to space and resource limitations, not all eligible students will be selected for EOP.
+California residents and eligible AB 540 students who meet the income eligibility index and are a first generation college student are eligible to apply to EOP.
+However, due to space and resource limitations, not all eligible students will be selected.

 |Dependent Students||Independent Students|